 A Kayo Sports subscription also includes a number of great features which even further enhance your streaming choices.
 For example, the SplitView function allows you to watch up to four screens on the one device.
 The benefit is that if several events are being broadcast at the same time, you can tune into them simultaneously.
 There’s also a No Spoilers feature that allows you to catch up on a match you missed without having to see the scores, which is perfect for those late night or early morning international events.
 There’s also a Pause function that lets you take a break from the live action and return when you’re ready to resume watching.

-French Open Men’s Tennis Live TV Fixtures (Sydney time)
+US Open 2019 Tennis Live TV Fixtures (Sydney time)

 All events shown as Sydney time, adjust for regional differences.
 ATP tennis replays available using Kayo on-demand following the day’s live action.

-While SBS is the French Open free to air TV provider for Australia, the coverage does not get underway until 10.30pm, and includes ad-breaks during play.
-Kayo Sports however, courtesy of their arrangement with the Fox Sports channel will provide Live coverage of all the key events as the world’s best compete for bragging rights and a chance to improve their rankings as the tour progresses.
-This will include the three Majors outside Australia, nine ATP 1000 tournaments, thirteen ATP events and the ATP World Tour Finals.
+There is no US Open free to air TV provider for Australia, meaning Kayo Sports, courtesy of their arrangement with the ESPN channel, will provide live coverage throughout the tournament, as the world’s best compete for bragging rights and a chance to improve their rankings as the tour progresses.
+Throughout the year, their coverage will include the three majors outside Australia, nine ATP 1000 tournaments, thirteen ATP events and the ATP World Tour Finals.

 So if you’re a resident of Australia you may wish to check out the Kayo Sports 14 day free trial which offers the exact same telecasts and coverage as Foxtel.
-With Kayo you can stream the 2019 French Open live from start to finish using eligible mobile devices, and with their split-view feature you can catch up to four Live events at the same time.
-This unique as well as the others built into the platform, ensures you never miss a key moment of the exclusive broadcasts found in the Kayo TV guide.
+With Kayo you can stream the 2019 US Open live using eligible mobile devices, and with their split-view feature you can catch up to four Live events at the same time.
+This unique feature as well as the others built into the platform, ensures you never miss a key moment of the exclusive broadcasts found in the Kayo TV guide.

 Get Kayo Sports FREE Trial